billdueber/line_iterator/README.md

 ## Dealing with records

 `LineIterator` has a simple line-oriented record interface.
-By default, it separates files on blank lines (lines with nothing but optional whitespace in them) and returns a "record" that simply consists of an array containing the appropriate lines from the file.
+By default, it separates files into records on blank lines (lines with nothing but optional whitespace in them) and returns a "record" that simply consists of an array containing the appropriate lines from the file.

 Like the line-based commands, the contents of the returned array are already `#chomp`ed.